MQuaresma/Auditing_a_Poly1305_MAC_implementation_in_Jasminx86/README.md

-# Poly1305-Jasmin-x86-implementation-auditing
+# Auditing a Poly1305 MAC implementation in Jasminx86
-Poly1305 Jasmin x86 implementation auditing
+Code auditing of a [Poly1305 one time authenticator](http://loup-vaillant.fr/tutorials/poly1305-design) implementation for x86 using the Jasmin framework.